DevExpress/testcafe/docs/articles/faq/README.md

 To fix network issues, try the following:

 * Check the network connection's settings.
 * Ensure that your network equipment works properly.
-If possible, try to establish direct connection to the Internet/Web server.
+If possible, establish a direct connection to the Internet/Web server.
 * Check the proxy server's settings or try a different proxy server.
 * Use VPN.
 * Connect to a different network.

 #### Not enough resources in the container or CI system

-If you run TestCafe in a container or CI system, try the following steps to diagnose resource shortage:
+If you run TestCafe in a container or CI system, use the following steps to diagnose resource shortage:

 * Increase the container's resource limits.
 * Set the [concurrency factor](../documentation/using-testcafe/common-concepts/concurrent-test-execution.md) to `1`.